awsdocs/aws-amplify-console-user-guide/doc_source/deploy-backend.rst

 Serverless Tutorial: Deploying Backend with your Frontend
 ########################################################

 The Amplify Console enables developers building apps with the Amplify Framework to continuously deploy updates to their backend and frontend on every code commit.
-With the Amplify Console you can deploy serverless backends with GraphQL APIs, authentication, analytics, and storage created by the Amplify CLI. **Note: This feature only works with the Amplify CLI v1.0+**.
+With the Amplify Console you can deploy serverless backends with GraphQL/REST APIs, authentication, analytics, and storage created by the Amplify CLI. **Note: This feature only works with the Amplify CLI v1.0+**.

 In this tutorial, we are going to create and deploy a React app which implements a basic authentication flow for signing up/signing in users as well as protected client side routing using AWS Amplify.